-HART 2442 - Commercial Refrigeration.
+- HART 2442 Commercial Refrigeration.
 Four hours credit.
 Theory and practical application in the maintenance of commercial refrigeration; medium, and low temperature applications and ice machines.
 Prerequisite: HART 1401 and HART 1407.
 Three lecture and three lab hours each week.
-Lab fee.

-HECO 1307 - Personal Finance.
-Three hours credit.
-Personal and family accounts, budgets and budgetary control, bank accounts, charge accounts, borrowing, investing, insurance, standards of living, renting or home ownership, and wills and trusts.
-Three lecture hours each week.

-HIST 1301 - United States History I. Three hours credit.
+Lab fee. - HIST 1301 United States History I. Three hours credit.
 A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
 United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.
 Required of all students seeking an Associate of Arts or Science degree or who plan to transfer to a four-year school.
-Three lecture hours each week.

-HIST 1302 - United States History II.
+Three lecture hours each week. - HIST 1302 United States History II.
 Three hours credit.
 A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
 Required of all students seeking an Associate of Arts or Science degree or who plan to transfer to a four-year school.
-Three lecture hours each week.

-HIST 2301 - Texas History.
+Three lecture hours each week. - HIST 2301 Texas History.
 Three hours credit.
 A survey of the political, social, economic, cultural, and intellectual history of Texas from the pre-Columbian era to the present.
 Themes that may be addressed in Texas History include: Spanish colonization and Spanish Texas; Mexican Texas; the Republic of Texas; statehood and secession; oil, industrialization, and urbanization; civil rights; and modern Texas.
-Three lecture hours each week.

-HIST 2311 - Western Civilization I. Three hours credit.
+Three lecture hours each week. - HIST 2311 Western Civilization I. Three hours credit.
 A survey of the social, political, economic, cultural, religious, and intellectual history of Europe and the Mediterranean world from human origins to the 17th century.
 Themes that should be addressed in Western Civilization I include the cultural legacies of Mesopotamia, Egypt, Greece, Rome, Byzantium, Islamic civilizations, and Europe through the Middle Ages, Renaissance, and Reformations.
-Three lecture hours each week.

-HIST 2312 - Western Civilization II.
+Three lecture hours each week. - HIST 2312 Western Civilization II.
 Three hours credit.
 A survey of the social, political, economic, cultural, religious, and intellectual history of Europe and the Mediterranean world from the 17th century to the modern era.
 Themes that should be addressed in Western Civilization II include absolutism and constitutionalism, growth of nation states, the Enlightenment, revolutions, classical liberalism, industrialization, imperialism, global conflict, the Cold War, and globalism.
-Three lecture hours each week.

-HITT 1305 - Medical Terminology.
+Three lecture hours each week. - HITT 1305 Medical Terminology.
 Three hours credit.
 Study of word origin and structure through the introduction of prefixes, suffixes, root words, plurals, abbreviations and symbols.
 The study of terminology related to surgical procedures, medical specialties and diagnostic procedures.
-Forty-eight classroom hours.

-HPRS 1201 - Introduction to Health Professions.
+Forty-eight classroom hours. - HPRS 1201 Introduction to Health Professions.
 Two hours credit.
 An overview of roles of various members of the health care system, educational requirements, and issues affecting the delivery of health care.
 Thirty-two classroom and sixty-four lab hours.